Location

 Research Areas Communication protocols Computer networks Telecommunications Wireless networking

-Krishan Sabnani is a Homewood Distinguished Professor at Johns Hopkins University.
-He is a networking researcher who has made many seminal contributions to internet infrastructure design, protocol design, and wireless networks.
-His groundbreaking work helped shape both the internet and cellular networks, substantially reducing network infrastructure costs.
+A Homewood Distinguished Professor, Krishan Sabnani is a networking researcher who has made many seminal contributions to internet infrastructure design, protocol design, and wireless networks.
+He currently serves as chair of the Whiting School of Engineering Awards Committee.

-Sabnani’s breakthrough discovery in internet redesign was to separate control functions and complex software from the forwarding portions on internet routers.
-This work made it possible for forwarding technologies (e.g., different link layers and switching protocols) to evolve and be deployed independently from control protocols (e.g., routing, security).
-This contribution was a precursor to the current Software Defined Networking (SDN) revolution.
-He was also the first to develop a systematic approach to conformance testing, allowing communications systems to work together and reducing test time from weeks to a few hours.
+Sabnani is known for his breakthrough in internet redesign, in which he separated control functions and complex software from the forwarding portions on internet routers.
+This made it possible for forwarding technologies (e.g., different link layers and switching protocols) to evolve and be deployed independently from control protocols (e.g., routing, security).
+His contribution is a direct precursor to the current software-defined networking revolution.